 Curries are really versatile as you can add whatever veggies you have or you can use pork or make it vegetarian by adding lentils, you can make it as spicy as you like to.
 Its nice served with bean sprouts and fresh coriander as well or you could serve it with Indian Spiced Cauliflower Rice.

 Adding grated sweet potato thickens the curry so if you use it cubed the sauce will be thinner.
-Leave a comment if you make it and you can print, pin or save recipe.

 - 3 heaped TBS red curry paste (or more to desired taste) see in notes about curry paste